Skip to content

 Pearl Export Drum Kit

 I’m also a drummer (highly intelligent?).
 I played in my church band for years and led the group a few years.
 I’ve also learned a little piano and guitar.
 I’ve done video production as well (that’s what I went to school for).
+I play in a basement band now – we just jam and play covers (see below).

 I Might Be in a Fictitious (or Real) Band or Two